-The Board of Spokespersons, under the chairmanship of the Speaker or a vice-speaker assigned by the Speaker, is composed of chairpersons of the political party groups, or one of their representatives, or a deputy assigned by them in writing.
+The Board of Spokespersons, under the chairmanship of the Speaker or a vice-speaker assigned by the Speaker, is composed of chairpersons of the political party groups or their deputies.

-In case of necessity, government representatives and vice-speakers may attend meetings of the Board of Spokespersons upon invitation; however, they cannot vote.
+In case of necessity, vice-speakers may attend meetings of the Board of Spokespersons upon invitation.

 The Board of Spokespersons is an organ established in order to reach consensus among political party groups on their participation in parliamentary activities.
 The Board of Spokespersons makes recommendations to the Plenary on issues such as determining the days and hours of Plenary debates, setting and changing the agenda of the Plenary, and determining the number of committee members.